04 - ELF Hooking

-In the previous tutorial we saw how to swap symbols names from a shared library, we will now see the mechanism to hook a function in a shared library.
+In the previous tutorial, we saw how to swap symbol names in a shared library.
+We will now see the mechanism for hooking a function in a shared library.

 #include <stdio.h>